-Any allegation, complaint, concern or suspicion that a member of staff has been involved in any of the following should be reported immediately to the Head (or to the Chair of Governors if the Head is the subject of the concern) and action will be taken in accordance with the College Safeguarding Policy:

-- 1. Possession of, or access/attempted access to a website containing, images of child abuse; - 2.
-Possession of, or access/attempted access to a website containing, illegal (e.g. obscene or criminally racist) or terrorist or extremist material; - 3.
-Any incident by electronic means involving 'grooming' behaviour; - 4.
-Any other incident that suggests that a pupil or another child has suffered or is at risk of suffering serious harm from a member of staff.
+- 13.1.
+Any allegation, complaint, concern, or suspicion that a member of staff has been involved in any of the following should be reported immediately to the Head (or to the Chair of Governors if the Head is the subject of the concern) and action will be taken in accordance with the College Safeguarding Policy: - 13.1.1.
+Possession of, or access/attempted access to a website containing, images of child abuse; - 13.1.2.
+Possession of, or access/attempted access to a website containing, illegal (e.g. obscene or criminally racist) or terrorist or extremist material; - 13.1.3.
+Any incident by electronic means involving 'grooming' behaviour; - 13.1.4.
+Any other incident that suggests that a student or another child has suffered or is at risk of suffering serious harm from a member of staff. - 13.2.
 Concerns or allegations regarding other technology related illegal activity such as fraud, copyright theft or unlawful use of personal data should be reported to the Head or the Bursar immediately.
-Such concerns will be managed in accordance with the College Whistleblowing Policy and disciplinary procedures and will be referred to the police as appropriate.
+Such concerns will be managed in accordance with the College Whistleblowing Policy and disciplinary procedures and will be referred to the police as appropriate. - 13.3.
 Any other misuse of the College ICT facilities not falling within one of the categories above should be referred to the Bursar who will take action as appropriate in accordance with the College disciplinary procedures.

-Collecting and preserving evidence
+14.Collecting and preserving evidence

-If a member of staff suspects or is informed that there are indecent or obscene images of a pupil or another child on a device, the member of staff should not attempt to search for or print off such images as this may in itself constitute a criminal offence.
+- 14.1.
+If a member of staff suspects or is informed that there are indecent or obscene images of a student or another child on a device, the member of staff should not attempt to search for or print off such images as this may in itself constitute a criminal offence.
 The device should be confiscated, secured and handed directly to the Designated Safeguarding Lead.
-The Designated Safeguarding Lead and another member of SLT, Head of Seniors/Sixth Form or Prep Pastoral Lead will investigate further, using guidelines developed by CEOP (Child Exploitation and Online Protection centre) and the UK Council for Child Internet Safety.
+The Designated Safeguarding Lead and another member of SLT, Head of Seniors/Sixth Form or Prep Pastoral Lead will investigate further, using guidelines developed by CEOP (Child Exploitation and Online Protection centre) and the UK Council for Child Internet Safety. - 14.2.
 For guidance on collecting and preserving electronic evidence in other instances, particularly where there has been an allegation of cyber-bullying.
 The Head of IT Strategy can also be consulted to assist in establishing, capturing or preserving relevant data or other evidence.